 The bigger problem in interpretation is if someone retires and is replaced in the same year.
 This will show both people, the recent retiree and the replacement, in the job title that year.
 It will also show both of their salaries in gross salary.
 So this skews the gross salary data if someone retires toward the end of the year and someone else is promoted from within to fill their position.
 It is less of a problem with gross salary if someone is hired from the outside to fill their position.
 It is also problematic if there is a long gap in filling a position, or if there is significant overlap to train someone before retiring.
 But still, these shouldn’t be significant problems when you get, like, over a dozen or so people in a job classification, and over multiple years.
 The bigger thing to look at is trends over time.

-When interpreting 2024 numbers, keep in mind we don’t know (with this data source until the 2025 LM2 comes out in March 2026) who retires in 2024.
-So the 2024 numbers might be inflated by the 2024 retirees who were also replaced in 2024.
+When interpreting 2025 numbers, keep in mind we don’t know (with this data source until the 2026 LM2 comes out in March 2027) who retired in 2025.
+So the 2025 numbers might be inflated by the 2025 retirees who were also replaced in 2025.

 Chief of Staff is the highest employee position in the union.
 There is one person in this position who reports to the President.

 Assistant – Major, is the lowest level of management within the UAW.
 These are people that are department heads and such.
 These are at-will positions and not in the staff council bargaining unit.
-In 2020 there were 51 of these, increasing to 76 in 2024, a 49% increase.
+In 2020 there were 51 of these, increasing to 76 in 2024, and dropping to 72 in 2025.
+This is a 41% increase.

 Assistant – Minor is the highest level within the staff bargaining unit.
 These are like coordinators.
-There were 29 of these in 2020 and the number decreased to 19 in 2024.
-This is a 35% decrease.
+There were 29 of these in 2020 and the number decreased to 19 in 2024 and 21 in 2025.
+This is a 38% decrease.

 The worker bees are the Servicing Representatives.
 These are the folks who do most of the work with members and locals.
-In 2020, there were 253 of these, and in 2024, 294 of them.
+In 2020, there were 253 of these, in 2024, 294 of them, and 2025, 293 of them.
 That is about a 15% increase over those years.
 I am not sure how many of these were put on as the result of the dissolution of the joint training centers though?

 There were 28 organizers in 2020, 36 in 2021, 41 in 2022, 49 in 2023, and 58 in 2024.
-This is a pretty clear trend, an increase of over 100%.
+In 2025, there were 51 organizers.
+This is a pretty clear trend, an increase of 82%.
 This is not surprising given President Fain’s public statements about organizing.
 Most of these organizers are likely paid out of the $60M allocated from the Strike Fund in Article 16 of our Constitution.
-I have not heard anything about where these organizers are coming from.
+I have not heard anything about where these organizers are coming from (internally or externally).

-Research Specialists went from 5 in 2020, 2 in 2021, 3 in 2022 and 2023, and 5 in 2024.
+Research Specialists went from 5 in 2020, 2 in 2021, 3 in 2022 and 2023, 5 in 2024, and 3 in 2025.
 These are small numbers so it is hard to draw reliable conclusions.
 I did read in IEB meeting minutes that the IEB voted to pay all researchers at the AD level, but keep them in the bargaining unit, apparently believing they have higher skills that should be compensated.
 I am not sure what classification they were starting from if they were research specialists or something else.

 A related concern to consider is how many of these people being brought in are UAW members, or from the outside.
 This is a sore spot for a lot of people, especially International Representatives who are hoping to advance their career, and workers on the shop floor or local union who’d like a career in the International.
 It is also a problem in the day-to-day running of the union, where so much of it depends on relationships built over time and tacit job knowledge that can’t easily be transferred to new hires.
+Remember, the UAW is an organization with 400,000 members, $1.2B in assets, and many legal and regulatory responsibilities.
+The organization needs to keep running, regardless of anyone’s feelings about bureaucracy.
 Nevertheless, I have long argued that some degree of bringing outside people in is good for the organization, to bring in fresh skills, ideas, and perspectives.
 Especially for an organization as staid as the UAW.
 But this can be taken too far, too.

 Just for fun, I put together a list of the Administrative Assistants who were in the 2024 data but not in 2023.
 Then I looked up each of those names in the DOL LM2 website, I was hoping to find that prior to hiring into the UAW, these people had been officers or something in their UAW local.
 Unfortunately, of the seven AA’s that were in the 2024 list but not 2023, I wasn’t able to find a single one of them that had been active prior year in a UAW local in the DOL LM2 data.
 They had come from IBT, SEIU, OPEIU, etc., but not UAW that I could find.